-The arrival of the dry season meant that it was time for the animals of the savannah to migrate north: from the Serengeti plains, across the Tanzanian border, to the cooler and greener Maasai Mara Plateau in Kenya.
-When the rains would start again, they would go back the same way.
-The wildebeest migration is one of the most spectacular phenomena in the natural world, involving millions of animals moving in the same direction, over huge distances, in a relatively short time.
-It was for the privilege of that grand sight, that I had come such a long way.
+The arrival of the dry season meant that it was time for the animals of the savannah to migrate north from the Serengeti plains, across the Tanzanian border, to the cooler and greener Maasai Mara Plateau in Kenya.
+When the rains started up again, they would go back the same way.
+The wildebeest migration is one of the most spectacular phenomena in the natural world, involving millions of animals covering hundreds of miles in a relatively short time.
+It was for the privilege of that grand sight that I had come all the way to East Africa.

 But the migration was not something that could be accurately predicted.
-At the end of July, when I had chosen to go, it was not certain whether the animals would still be in the Serengeti, or whether they would already have reached the Maasai Mara.
-Sometimes they set off earlier than usual – which was precisely what happened that year.
+At the end of July, when I had chosen to go, it was not certain as to whether the animals would still be in the Serengeti, or if they had already reached the Maasai Mara.
+On occasion, they would set off earlier than usual, which was precisely what happened that year.

-When I got to Naab Hill Gate, the entry point situated in the east part of the Serengeti, the plains were already empty.
-In order to catch up with the moving herds, I would have had to travel a much longer distance than I had originally anticipated.
+When I reached the entry point into the Serengeti, the plains were already empty.
+In order to catch up with the moving herds, I would have had to travel a much longer distance than I originally anticipated.

-I shared my concerns with my guide Patrick and he promised that he would take me as far as I wanted.
-At the same time, he assured me that the Serengeti had a lot to offer irrespective of the season.
-In the central part of the plains, which had permanent water sources, it was always full of animals.
-It was a good place to see, in particular, the big cats: lions, leopards, cheetahs … To give more weight to his promise, he added:
+I shared my concerns with Patrick, my guide, who promised that he would take me as far as I wanted.
+At the same time, he assured me that the Serengeti had a lot to offer, irrespective of the season.
+The central part of the plains, which had permanent water sources, was always full of animals.
+It was a great place to see, in particular, the big cats: lions, leopards, cheetahs … To give more weight to his promise, he added:

-“Look, I bet you will see lots of lions by tomorrow night.
+“Look, I bet you’ll see plenty of lions by tomorrow night.
 At least ten!”

 I had a hard time believing him.
 All around me, as far as the eye could see, the plains were scorched and deserted.
-After the animals had left, the officials of the park had set fire to the dry grass, to clear the ground.
+After the animals had left, the officials of the park had set fire to the dry grass to clear the ground.
 The Thompson gazelle—a small, long-horned gazelle, with a black, horizontal stripe above its white belly—was the only species visible on those barren lands, surviving exclusively on morning dew and remains of vegetation.
-This way, at least, the delicate herbivores could enjoy their scarce food undisturbed by lions or other predators.
+This way, the delicate herbivores could enjoy their scarce food undisturbed by lions or other predators.

 Nevertheless, after a few hours of driving on the dust road, the landscape changed radically.
-Finally, the splendor of the African savannah that I had been dreaming about, was unfolding before my eyes.
-First, the trees came into sight, starting with umbrella-shaped acacias, then small rivers, surrounded by greenery and round blocks of stone, brought more life into the picture.
-Not long after, I saw elephants, then a few giraffes.
+Finally, the splendor of the African savannah I’d been dreaming about was unfolding before my eyes.
+The trees came into sight, starting with umbrella-shaped acacias.
+Small rivers surrounded by greenery and round blocks of stone brought more life into the picture, while silhouettes of elephants and giraffes contoured in the background.
 The big cats didn’t take long to show up either.

-First, I came across two majestic lions with golden manes, lying in the grass right near the road.
+First, I came across two majestic, golden-maned lions lying in the grass, right near the road.
 They were brothers, as Patrick explained to me.

-“How can you know that they are brothers?”
+“How do you know they are brothers?”
 I asked, incredulous.

 Although we were only a few meters away from them, the two lions ignored us completely.
-The only ones who seemed to really bother them were a few elephants approaching slowly.
-The big cats got up, in obvious discontent, and headed in the opposite direction, careful to keep a safe distance from the pachyderms.
+The only ones who seemed to really bother them were a few elephants nearby.
+As they approached slowly, the big cats got up, in obvious discontent, and headed in the opposite direction, careful to keep a safe distance from the pachyderms.

 “That’s right,” Patrick said.
 “They wouldn’t mess with the big guys.”

-I stood up, to watch through the open roof of the car the elephants coming by, while my companion began his presentation:
+I stood up to watch the elephants through the open roof of the car as my companion began his presentation:

 “Apart from their strength, the elephants are extremely intelligent and well organized.
 They can dig for water, they can make tools, they help each other, they mourn their dead, they cry with tears … just like humans.
 The males live alone, while the females and calves live together in families.
-They connect to each other not only as relatives but also through friendship or adoption – you know, orphaned babies are adopted by other females.”
+They connect to each other, not only as relatives, but also through friendship or adoption¾you know, orphaned babies are adopted by other females.”

-Behind the elephants, a few giraffes were coming the same way.
+Behind the elephants, a few giraffes were coming.
 Patrick continued:

-“But the way giraffes are organized is not bad either.
+“But the way giraffes organize themselves is not bad either.
 Mature giraffes also live in families.
-The young males, when they grow up, form “gangs” of bachelors.
-They fight by hitting each other’s necks, although this is rather for training purposes, as the loser is not eliminated from the group.
-During the day they are scattered, as you can see, but they never lose sight of each other.
-A lion would not dare to attack a giraffe, unless he can sneak from behind when the giraffe is drinking water.
+When they grow up, the young males form ‘gangs’ of bachelors.
+They fight by hitting each other’s necks, but this is rather for training purposes because the loser is not eliminated from the group.
+During the day, they are scattered, as you can see, but they never lose sight of each other.
+A lion wouldn’t dare attack a giraffe, unless he can sneak from behind when the giraffe is drinking water.
 Otherwise, a giraffe’s kick may well kill him.”

 “Well, I guess lions are the most successful when it comes to killing other animals.
-That, of course, if we don’t count the humans”, he replied, with unexpected dark humor.
+That is, of course, if we don’t count the humans,” he replied, with unexpected dark humor.

 Patrick confessed to me that, among all the animals in the savannah, lions were the ones that the safari customers wanted to see most.
-This was mainly because the chances of seeing a bloody scene were higher if there were lions around, he explained.
+The chances of seeing a bloody scene were higher if there were lions around, he explained.

 “Actually, there’s another reason why lions are so admired …”